 At the weekend there was considerable interest here and on Twitter in my ramble around downtown Liverpool.
-A good number of people were particularly interested in the ‘fold in time’ photos of one of Liverpool’s most treasured department stores, just before it closed, back in 2016.
-So today, top shopper Sarah Horton proudly remembers her top shop and shares the photos we took on the day it closed.
+A good number of people were particularly interested in the ‘fold in time’ photos of one of Liverpool’s most treasured department stores, just before it closed, back in 2016 (Having ended it’s days as a George Henry Lee/John Lewis store in 2008).

 As a child I recall shopping trips with my mother going to Liverpool, from Birkenhead, to ‘George Henry Lee’.
 In fact I recall shopping trips where we didn’t go anywhere else in Liverpool except George Henry Lee.
 Because everything you needed could be found in this wonderful department store.